microsoftgraph/dataconnect-solutions/solutions/information-oversharing/readme.md

 On that screen, on top of providing information about the resource group and region to deploy the components into, they will need to provide the following information:

-- Application Id to be used by MGDC (from step #3, ending in 9826)
+- Application Id to be used by Microsoft Graph Data Connect (from step #3, ending in 9826)
 - Application secret for that app
 - A new password for the Azure SQL Server